finos/code-scanning/README.md

 - To make it worse, every programming language AND build tool has a different way of consuming downstream dependencies.
 - Therefore there is not one common way to check the security of software that is being consumed.

-So the first (security) challenge that every developer faces nowadays is: how can I check the list of my (direct and transitive) dependencies against this database of CVEs?
+So the first (security) challenge that every developer faces nowadays is: how can I check the list of my (direct and transitive) dependencies against a public database of CVEs?

 The good news is that [NVD](https://nvd.nist.gov/) and other similar initiatives have built an important knowledge base containing known vulnerabilities (or CVEs) affecting many popular libraries.